 1. Dogs Improve Workplace Energy

-Allowing dogs in the workplace creates a warm and inviting energy, which can help with employee retention and recruitment, as well as team building.
+An Adult and Puppy website professes that allowing dogs in the workplace creates a warm and inviting energy, which can help with employee retention and recruitment, as well as team building.
 Studies have shown that those who bring their pups to the office have a higher level of job satisfaction, as well as a more positive view of their employer overall.

 2. Dogs Reduce Stress

 For years, therapy dogs have had important jobs, from helping college students survive finals week to empowering kids to face their abusers in court.
-So, it’s really no wonder that the Virginia Commonwealth University’s 2012 research found that employees who brought their dogs to work experienced lower stress levels throughout the work day.
+So, it’s really no wonder that the Virginia Commonwealth University’s 2012 research mentioned here found that employees who brought their dogs to work experienced lower stress levels throughout the work day.
 Factors that might play into this are the removed cost of the potential need for doggy-care or dog walkers, as well as the feeling of companionship within the workplace setting.

 3. Dogs Help Employees to Be More Productive